-For visitors driving themselves, pay parking is available at the falls, near the water's edge.
+If you're driving yourself, pay parking is available at the falls, near the water's edge.
 The town, the falls, and many of the various attractions are all within walking distance of the car parking area.

 This lovely historic town, once the capital of Upper Canada, is one of Southern Ontario's small treasures.
 All of the structures are either from the 18th century, built following the destruction that occurred during the War of 1812, or designed to look as if they were built during that time period (1815-1859).
 As a result of this, the town is a National Historic Site of Canada.